XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 There is at least one major difference -- in the hypothetical case, the party selected members randomly; in Flux's case, your delegate selected 1,650 members from the top of the list of 4,680 members that Flux submitted.
 That list was alphabetical, so the AEC only sampled from members whose first name started with one of A through G.

-Dr Gruen, in your expert opinion and in light of the above, which of these should we believe true?
+Dr Gruen, in your expert opinion and in light of the above, and given that Flux failed this test, which of these should we believe true?
 * That Flux has fewer than 1,500 members; or
 * That Flux has fewer than 1,500 members whose first name starts with one of A through G.